 Transcript.
 An official document issued by AU that conveys information related to the official student record.

 Tutor.
-In most individualized study and online courses, you will be assigned a tutor or call centre advisor to help you throughout your course.
+In most individualized study and online courses, students will be assigned a tutor or call centre advisor to help them throughout the course.

 Unclassified (non-program/visiting) students.
 Students who are not enrolled in an AU degree, diploma, or certificate program.
-See Section 5.1.7 Admission Classifications.
+See Admission Classifications.

 Undergraduate studies.
 Post-secondary studies leading to an award of a bachelor degree, diploma, or certificate.

 Unwritten Examination.
 Occasionally, students are unable to write their examination on the date indicated on the Examination Request Form.
 If this happens, the student can reschedule the examination write date.
-Refer to Section 7.5.
+Refer to Unwritten/Multiple Examinations.

 Video/DVD component.
 In many AU courses students have the option of viewing videos online, or on DVD and/or videotapes provided in the course package.
 To ensure viewing components are compatible, overseas students are asked to contact AU Library before registering in a course that has a videotape/DVD component.